-February 10th (Friday):

-Topic: The Hydrosphere and Its Pollution:
+February 9th (Friday): The Hydrosphere and Its Pollution:

 - 1. The Water Cycle and its Dynamics - 2.
 Planetary Water Distribution: from the Oceans to the Cryosphere - 3.
 General View of the Pollution in the Hydrosphere - 4.
-Proposal (Phase 4): Intellectual Contribution
+Group Report Project (Phase 4): Proposal: Review of the Draft